 30. What Do Red Pandas Eat – Red Pandas Diet

-- Red pandas food include bamboo, mushrooms, lichens, acorns, roots, birds, some small mammals such as mouse and other rodents, birds’ eggs, flowers, and berries.
+- Red pandas’ food includes bamboo, mushrooms, lichens, acorns, roots, birds, some small mammals such as mice and other rodents, birds’ eggs, flowers, and berries.

-- They mostly consume bamboo, which makes two-third part of their diet.
+- They mostly consume bamboo, which makes up two-third part of their diet.

 - They also sometimes consume insects and fish.

 - In captivity, they are also observed eating leaves of maple and mulberry trees, flowers, and birds.

 - In San Diego Zoo, they are fed with bamboo, leaf eater biscuits, dry dog food, yams, and fruits such as apples and grapes.

 - Red pandas obtain most of their nutrition from bamboo.